 My PhD thesis focused on the question of how a robot can acquire knowledge through autonomous exploration.
 As a postdoc at Carnegie Mellon University, I explored how computers can use both context and feedback to learn the privacy preferences of users of mobile devices.
-My current research focuses on enabling computers to autonomously and adaptively protect themselves against cyber attacks.

 I am a computer science researcher at 21CT specializing in machine learning and AI.
 I completed a postdoc at Carnegie Mellon University, and I received a PhD in Computer Science from the University of Texas at Austin.

 You can read my blog: Kids, Technology, and Fallible Brains and check out my book: The Curiosity Cycle: Preparing Your Child for the Ongoing Technological Explosion.

 or on Twitter at jmugan.